MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 - [Materialize:](https://materializecss.com/) for the amount of free features that we can add.

 - [Google Icons:](https://google.github.io/material-design-icons/#icon-font-for-the-web) for the collection of free icons.

-- [Web Formatter](https://webformatter.com/) Used for formatting HTML, CSS and Javascript and also to check for errors.

 - [Google Fonts:](https://fonts.google.com/) Thanks to Google for providing this huge amount of free fonts on the site.